swcarpentry/r-novice-inflammation/03-loops-R.md

 > ## Challenges {.challenge}
 >
-> 1. Write a function called `analyze_all` that takes a filename pattern as its sole argument and runs `analyze` for each file whose name matches the pattern.
+> 1. Write a function called `daily.rates.all` that takes a filename pattern as its sole argument and runs `daily.rates` for each file whose name matches the pattern.